BKLW represents whistleblowers throughout the nation in cases arising under the False Claims Act and similar laws.

-In 2017, BKLW served as lead counsel in United States of America, et al v.
-Celgene Corporation, Case No. 2:10-cv-03165-RGK-SS, a qui tam action that resulted in a $280 million settlement – the second largest recovery ever recorded in a non-intervened case brought under the FCA and the largest recovery involving a manufacturer of cancer drugs.
+United States of America, et al v.
+Celgene Corporation (Central District of California).
+BKLW served as co-lead counsel in a case involving off-label promotion of cancer drugs.
+BKLW’s client alleged that Celgene illegally promoted two of its drugs for uses that were not approved by the FDA and paid illegal kickbacks to healthcare providers and others in an effort to increase the sales of its drugs.
+The case resulted in a $280 million settlement – the second largest recovery ever recorded in a non-intervened case brought under the FCA and the largest recovery involving a manufacturer of cancer drugs.

 United States ex rel.
 Elizabeth Valdez v.
 Aveta, Inc. et. al. (District of Puerto Rico).
 BKLW represented an executive who filed suit against his employer, alleging that it terminated him as retaliation for speaking out about massive Medicare fraud within the company.
 BKLW litigated the case for many years in multiple jurisdictions, ultimately obtaining a confidential settlement for the client on the eve of trial.

 United States ex rel.
 Michael Edman v.
 Ma Laboratories, Inc. et. al. (Central District of California).
 BKLW recovered substantial damages and attorney’s fees for a whistleblower who filed a qui tam action against computer parts suppliers who conspired to sell Chinese components to the government in violation of the Trade Agreements Act of 1979.

 United States ex rel.
 Maurice Shoe v.
 North Greenville University, et. al. (District of South Carolina).
 BKLW obtained a series of multi-million dollar settlements, together with attorney’s fees, on behalf of a whistleblower who identified illegal referral fees and recruiting incentives paid by private Christian colleges in violation of the Higher Education Act.